Home | Evidence-Based Treatment Modalities | Trauma-Informed Therapy

 Trauma-Informed Clinical Team

 The full clinical team — therapists, medical leadership, support staff — is trained in trauma-informed care principles.
-The clinical environment, programming structure, and language used in every interaction reflect that foundation.
+The clinical environment, programming structure, and language used in every interaction reflect that foundation, whether the primary diagnosis is PTSD, depression, substance use, BPD, or any other trauma-shaped presentation.

 Trauma rarely shows up alone.
-Our integrated approach treats the depression, substance use, dissociation, and personality patterns that so often accompany trauma history alongside the trauma work — because addressing them sequentially typically means none of them resolves.
+Our integrated approach treats the depression, substance use, dissociation, personality patterns, and severe anxiety that so often accompany trauma history alongside the trauma work — because addressing them sequentially typically means none of them resolves.
+This is the residential advantage: intensity and continuity that allow the layered work outpatient care cannot deliver.

 Direct Provider, Not a Referral Service